ED1ONS - Isla de Ons - IOTA EU-080

 2003 IOTA Contest Multi-single Island DX'pedition station (low-power) effort

-Nowadays the Island is not isolated from the mainland anymore, a Ferry-boat connection (runned by 2 companies) acomplishes a daily continous link with the Galician seaport of Bueau (also with Portonovo and Sanxenxo) taking care of passagers but also the goods for the islanders.
+Nowadays the Island is no longer isolated from the mainland, a Ferry-boat (runned by 2 companies) acomplishes a daily connection with the Galician seaport of Bueau (also with Portonovo and Sanxenxo) taking care of passagers but also the goods for the islanders.

-In the Photo you can see the Team in the ride in to the Island.
+In the Photo you can see the Team being ferried to the Island.

 Left row: José CT1EEB, Javier EA1CA, Rosendo EA4ABE, Pepe EA1DKV.